 A mental health care plan from your GP or referral from a psychiatrist or paediatrician is required if seeking to claim Medicare rebates through the Better Access to Mental Health Care program.

 Learning Links offers a range of services that can support treatment of depression in children.
 Some of these services may be eligible for Medicare rebates under your child’s Mental Health Care Plan.

 Assessment – Learning Links’ Psychologists conduct assessments to evaluate concerns around depression and can make a formal diagnosis of Major Depressive Disorder .
 Read more

-Literacy Support – Learning Links’ Specialist Educators provide individualised literacy and numeracy programs that cater for your child to re-teach areas your child may have missed as a result of depression and utilise strategies to promote ongoing learning.
+Education Support – Learning Links’ Specialist Educators provide individualised literacy and numeracy programs that cater for your child to re-teach areas your child may have missed as a result of depression and utilise strategies to promote ongoing learning.
 Read more